Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ## 🛠️ Troubleshooting
 ### Ctrl+C hangs at "Waiting for application shutdown"
 - Symptom: After pressing Ctrl+C, logs show `INFO:     Shutting down`, `connection closed` lines, and then `INFO:     Waiting for application shutdown.` without exiting.
-- Cause: Background schedulers (e.g., market summary/indicators/news) must be cancelled so the lifespan shutdown can complete.
+- Cause: Background schedulers (e.g., indicators/news) must be cancelled so the lifespan shutdown can complete.
 If any long-running task isn't cancelled, the server waits indefinitely.
-- Fix in code: The shutdown sequence cancels all background tasks, including the market summary scheduler.
-Ensure you are on the latest code where `server.py` cancels `_market_summary_scheduler_task` along with other schedulers.
+- Fix in code: The shutdown sequence cancels all background tasks.
+Ensure you are on the latest code where `server.py` cancels scheduler tasks with proper `CancelledError` handling.
 - Tip: If you still see a hang, check for any custom added loops without `CancelledError` handling.
 All loops should `await asyncio.sleep(...)` and properly handle `asyncio.CancelledError`.

 ### "RSI Tracker: triggers exist in DB but no emails/logs"